mlugg/zig-build-workshop/06_nasm/README.md

 Something that NASM needs which zlib did not is an automatically-generated config header.
-It's quite common that C codebases will perform feature detection and generate a header defining which libc/POSIX features the target supports, whether debug features should be enabled, etc. The Zig build system gives us a nice way to generate these headers with fixed values, but first, we need to figure out what the values should be!
+It's quite common that C codebases will perform feature detection and generate a header defining which libc/POSIX features the target supports, whether debug features should be enabled, etc. Zig packages do not typically need to do feature detection, because Zig ships with Clang, so we can assume a particular feature set.
+The Zig build system gives us a nice way to generate these headers with fixed values, but first, we need to figure out what the values should be!

 NASM uses GNU autoconf to generate its `config.h` file.
 We can use the official build system to look at the results and use those as a base for our generated config header.